verdaux/BookNotes/Phrases/Impressors 15.md

 - [ ] and I whistle slow walkers on the street because I’m a fearless menace
 - [ ] where great minds come to read and write, but also less than spectacular minds have come to this place
 - [ ] I watch people who have a great tolerance for suffering as they toil away in lives they despise and I think, thank fuck I’m ‘weak’.
 - [ ] I have an intolerance for a life that doesn’t sparkle.
+- [ ] Hamish, your last name is McKenzie. one of my best friend’s name is Mackenzie. we have a lot in common, you and I.